 Sadly, one hot February night in 1944, everything Ma and Pa had worked for, for years was burnt to ashes.

 The entire school, with the exception of the Chapel was burnt to the ground.
 Italian prisoners of war helped to rebuild the new school.

-The School was destroyed but the spirit of its founders remained unshaken and this enabled them to cope with the aftermath of tragedy and rebuild a bigger and better school.
+The physical school was destroyed but the spirit of its founders remained unshaken and this enabled them to cope with the aftermath of tragedy and rebuild a bigger and better school.